FaisalHammad1999/futureproofwiki/Programming-Languages-Q&A.md

 ### Compiled vs Interpreted
 **Q**: Okay, so if computers only understand 0s and 1s?
 How will they know how to run my code?

-**A**: Absolutely!
-Regardless of how you wrote your code, it will at some point need to be turned into binary.
+**A**: Regardless of how you wrote your code, it will at some point need to be turned into binary.
 A compiled language needs to be, well, compiled, before running.
 The compilation stage will produce a binary translation of your code that any computer can run.
 An interpreted language can use an interpreter program (yep, that's a program to run your program) which will do the 'translation' in realtime as the code is run.

 There is a great example of compiled vs interpreted languages using hummus available [here, courtesy of FreeCodeCamp](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/).